Creating a Gallery Wall | Display Your Portraits

 - Height – are the frames hanging over a surface that may have items on

 Once you have had a think about all of your options its time to get crafty!
 Cut your craft/baking/lining paper to the size of each FRAME, flip the frame over and mark on the paper where the hanging rail or hook sits.
 Once you know what size space you’d like to decorate, use your masking tape to mark the corners of your wall area on a hard surface – I use my kitchen floor.
-Play around with your layouts inside the masking tape area using your paper models.
+Play around with your gallery wall ideas layouts inside the masking tape area using your paper models.
 Here are some layouts we love using our Portrait Print Pack.

 Now time for a little patience – I recommend leaving the paper in situ a day or two. get used to how it occupies the space and see if there are any edits you’d like to make.
 Happy?
 Great!
 Grab your hammer and tap your pins into the wall through the markings you made on the paper.
 Rip & remove the paper before you make the last couple of taps with the hammer.
 Place your frames on their new hooks, check with the spirit level that everything is straight & Et Voila!
 Your Perfectly hung Gallery Wall to enjoy every day.

 Need to update your portraits for the perfect gallery wall?
 With a professional photography studio just 15 minutes from Chester, Near the beautiful village of Hawarden, we can help!
 From Newborn Photos to Family Photoshoot & Generational portraits, we’re with you every step of the way.

 Bubbles & Cuddles | The New Baby Shower on the Block Bubbles & Cuddles, What on earth is that?
 The world is a little upside down right now & many Mums-to-Be are staying safe at home.
 This is entirely sensible, but what about your baby shower?!
 You've...